MetaCubeX/mihomo/README.md

     privacy: '"analytics" in host or "adservice" in host or "firebase" in host or "safebrowsing" in host or "doubleclick" in host'

 rules:
+  # rule SCRIPT
+  - SCRIPT,quic,REJECT # Disable QUIC, same as rule "DST-PORT,443,REJECT,udp"
+  - SCRIPT,privacy,REJECT

-  # network condition for all rules
+  # network(tcp/udp) condition for all rules
   - DOMAIN-SUFFIX,bilibili.com,DIRECT,tcp
   - DOMAIN-SUFFIX,bilibili.com,REJECT,udp

   # multiport condition for rules SRC-PORT and DST-PORT
   - DST-PORT,123/136/137-139,DIRECT,udp

-  # rule SCRIPT
-  - SCRIPT,quic,REJECT # Disable QUIC, same as rule "- DST-PORT,443,REJECT,udp"
-  - SCRIPT,privacy,REJECT

   # rule GEOSITE
   - GEOSITE,category-ads-all,REJECT